Apache Druid: a high performance real-time analytics database.

 See the latest documentation for the documentation for the current official release.
 If you need information on a previous release, you can browse previous releases documentation.

-Make documentation and tutorials updates in /docs using MarkDown and contribute them using a pull request.
+Make documentation and tutorials updates in /docs using Markdown or extended Markdown (MDX).
+Then, open a pull request.

 Community